nurkiewicz/nurkiewicz.com/docs/_posts/2024-08-05-return-await-in-javascript.md

 ---
-title: "Is 'return await' redundant or necessary in JavaScript"
+title: "Is 'return await' redundant or necessary in JavaScript?"
 tags: JavaScript
 layout: post
 ---